-Larned, a Republican, was the representative for Massachusetts's 12th congressional district from 1803 to 1805.
+Larned was the representative for Massachusetts’s 12th congressional district and was a Republican.
+He served from 1803 to 1805.

 From Jan 1804 to Mar 1805, Larned missed 1 of 36 roll call votes, which is 2.8%.
 This is better than the median of 17.7% among the lifetime records of representatives serving in Mar 1805.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000